Joshua-Akran/ANALOG-CLOCK-JAVASCRIPT/README.md

 # ANALOG-CLOCK-JAVASCRIPT
-A simple clock created mainly with Javascript
+A simple clock created mainly with Javascript and CSS